Optimal Path-Planning with Random Breakdowns: NUMERICAL RESULTS

 \subsection{Example 2: Inhomogenous Partial Breakdown Rate}

 We now consider an inhomogenous partial breakdown rate, shown in Figure \ref{fig:obstacleMBD}\subfig{a}.
-We set $f_1 = 1$, and use $f_2 = 0.2 f_1$ and $\sscap{f}{R} = 0.1 f_1$, to enforce slower speeds for the damaged robot and the repair vehicle.
-Figure \ref{fig:obstacleMBD}\subfig{b} shows the mode 1 value function in the absence of total breakdowns, as well as sample optimal trajectories that clearly avoid areas with high values of $\phi$.
+We set $f_1 = 1$, and use $f_2 = 0.2 f_1$ and $\sscap{f}{R} = 0.1 f_1$ to enforce slower speeds for the damaged robot and the repair vehicle.
+Figure \ref{fig:obstacleMBD}\subfig{b} shows the mode 1 value function in the absence of total breakdowns.
+The optimal trajectories clearly avoid areas with high values of $\phi$.
 Without total breakdowns ($\lambda_1 = \lambda_2 = 0$), there is no need to compute $u_R$ and $u_2$ is radially symmetric about $G$, so it is optimal to travel in a straight line to the target in mode 2.

 This changes once we introduce a chance of total breakdowns.
-Figures \ref{fig:obstacleMBD}\subfig{c} and \ref{fig:obstacleMBD}\subfig{d} show the value functions in mode 2 and mode 1 when we introduce a \emph{constant} chance of total breakdown ($\lambda_1 = 1$, $\lambda_2 = 3$).
-Now, the mode 2 optimal trajectories are no longer straight lines.
+Figures \ref{fig:obstacleMBD}\subfig{c} and \ref{fig:obstacleMBD}\subfig{d} show the value functions for a \emph{constant} chance of total breakdown ($\lambda_1 = 1$, $\lambda_2 = 3$).
+Now, the optimal trajectories in mode 2 are no longer straight lines.
 Instead, the robot avoids areas where $\phi$ is high so as not to be caught there if it is repaired in-place after a total breakdown.
 Thus, the introduction of even a constant value of $\lambda_2$ can disrupt the radial symmetry of $u_2$ about the target when $\phi$ is inhomogenous.